lorranavf/domain-based-gene-mining/README.md

 ### Usage

+First, save the protein FASTA files in the 'in.files' directory and the Pfam database in the 'in.pfam' directory.
+See below for instructions on how to prepare the Pfam database.
-Create the script run.py with the following commands:
+Then, create the script run.py with the following commands:

 ```python
 from gene_mining import Parameters, DomainAnalysis